 Business analytics blends economics, statistics, and computer science.
 With the rapid growth in data and low-cost computing, businesses are applying business analytics techniques to every facet of the organization, from operations, to talent management, to marketing.

 You will study courses in areas such as data visualization, statistical analysis, database management, and modeling decision-making.
-A report by the McKinsey Global Institute estimates that there will be 1.5 million open positions for people with business analytics training by 2018.

 Benefits of One Course At A Time